cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   sender: string
   receiver: string
   memo: string
-  forwardingPath: ForwardingInfo // a list of forwarding info determining where the tokens must be forwarded next }
+  forwardingPath: ForwardingInfo // a struct containing the list of next hops, determining where the tokens must be forwarded next, and the memo for the final hop
+}

 interface ForwardingInfo {